 CULTIVATE.
 STEWARD.
 PARTNER.

-Our Partnership Development Office (PDO) is Vancouver Community College’s key entrepreneurial focal point for the development and delivery of innovative, customized employment-focused training.
-We cultivate and steward a range of partnership initiatives that are informed by academic research, are proven models of partnership, and apply best practices developed from real-world situations.
+Our Partnership Development Office (PDO) is Vancouver Community College’s key entrepreneurial focal point for the development and delivery of innovative, customized education and training projects.
+We cultivate and steward a range of partnership initiatives that are informed by research, proven models of partnership, and best practices developed from real-world situations.

 VCC partnered with the British Columbia Government Employees Union (BCGEU), in order to deliver a communication program for its members.
 BCGEU convened union members and trainers for a needs analysis and provided input into the course development and delivery.
 VCC provided a skilled and flexible instructor who taught communication and intercultural skills in a large casino and hotel workplace which demands excellent customer service in a fast-paced environment.

 VCC partners with the Pacific Immigrant Resources Society (PIRS) in order to develop and deliver an innovative program for Refugee and Immigrant Women entitled "Entry to Hospitality Careers for Women."
 The program funded by the Ministry of Jobs, Tourism and Skills Training, provides vocational training and other support to enable women with low levels of English to find entry level positions in restaurants, hotels and long-term care homes.
 The multiple supports for women include community based student recruitment, on-site childminding, and employer liaison for setting up practicum sites and job search support.
 PIRS provided these services at our downtown campus with VCC faculty teaching an overview to the sector, the vocational competencies, communication skills and job transition skills required to become employable in an entry-level position in twelve-weeks.